-Grief is a natural response to loss of a person, place or object which an individual has developed a significant attachment to.
 Whilst grief is traditionally thought of occurring with the loss of a loved one it can also occur after a wider range of events.

 Some people who experience grief might find it helpful to talk openly about their experience and their feelings, others might prefer time alone to process what has happened.
 In most cases, after experiencing a loss, grief does lessen over time as an individual learns to cope with their loss, however can still be significantly felt a long time after the loss has occurred.
 You may still experience feelings of grief, months or years after the loss was experienced.
 These feelings might be consistent, or you may go long periods without having felt grief.

 There is no right or wrong way to experience grief.
-There are no standard time-frames in which you might expect grief to resolve, each person will learn to cope with their loss differently.
+There are no standard time frames in which you might expect grief to resolve, each person will learn to cope with their loss differently.

 If you would like support to cope with your loss and feelings of grief you can contact us at Strategic Psychology via phone, email or drop in to our office to arrange to meet with one of our trained psychologists for a confidential discussion.

 No referral is needed to make an appointment.
-However, you can arrange for an appointment with your GP to discuss your mental health and the support which can be available through Medicare to access treatment services.
-If you are eligible for a Mental Health Care Plan, your GP can provide this to you to bring along to your session which will allow you to access a rebate through Medicare.
+However, you can arrange for an appointment with your GP to discuss your mental health and the support which may be available through Medicare to access treatment services.
+If you are eligible for a Mental Health Treatment Plan, your GP can provide this to you to bring along to your session which will allow you to access a rebate through Medicare.